7mind/izumi/doc/paradox/idealingua/00_idealingua.md

 IdeaLingua is an RPC framework & Domain Modeling Language, it's purpose is to:

-* Publish APIs & data definitions in a common format and use them idiomatically in each target language.
+* Publish APIs & data definitions in a common format and create idiomatic API clients and servers in any language.
-* Enable remote calls to each service via public API definitions.
+* Enable remote calls to service via their public API definitions.
-* Abstract irrelevant details such as network protocol.
-Idealingua is protocol-independent and can be used within or without network.
+* Abstract irrelevant details such as network protocol and serialization format.
 * Deliver our souls from REST and its brittle boilerplate.

 If that sounds like just what you need, check out our examples: